matthewobisnar/chatsystem/README.md

 ```
 https://www.getpostman.com/collections/04d50c62d654d19bfe88
 ```
-# To run the backend, open project in vscode and paste the code below in vscode terminal:
+# To run the backend, open backend folder in vscode and paste the code below in vscode terminal:
 ```
 php -S localhost:8080 -t public/
 ```
-# To run the frontend, open project in vscode and just install any live server vscode extension:
+# To run the frontend, open frotend folder  in vscode and just install any live server vscode extension: